Tadellöser & Wolff: Plot

-Soon after the family's return, the paternal grandfather died.
-Considering the estate, considerable debts are found, which now have to be repaid, so the family cannot move into the grandfather's villa, but rents it out.
+Soon after the family's return, the grandfather dies.
+In reviewing the estate, considerable debts are found and must be repaid.
+As a result, the family cannot move into the grandfather's villa, but rents it out.
 Walter gets sick on Christmas Day.
-The doctor diagnoses scarlet fever and speaks over a recovery period of six weeks.
+The doctor diagnoses scarlet fever and suggests a recovery period of six weeks.

-Later Walter took piano lessons.
-The piano teacher is strict and Walter doesn't seem to have practiced enough.
-Nevertheless, in 1941 he played the piano at a Hitler Youth Christmas party in the Rostock City Theater.
+Later, Walter takes piano lessons.
+The piano teacher is strict and Walter does not seem to have practised enough.
+Nevertheless, in 1941 he plays the piano at a Hitler Youth Christmas party in the Rostock City Theater.

-Then there is a heavy bomb attack on Rostock.
-Mother Grete is assigned as an air-raid warning officer and sends the house residents down to the basement.
-With the end of the bombings the apartment building is only slightly damaged, but some bombs have hit in the street.
-Brother Robert, who was on the road as a responder in the city, tells his family about the reports on the considerable destruction in Rostock he had to make, that the Selters-water-factory in the neighborhood burns down.
+There is a heavy aerial bombing attack on Rostock.
+Walter's mother, Grete is assigned as an air-raid warning officer and sends the residents of the house down to the basement.
+When the bombings end, the apartment building is only slightly damaged, but some bombs have hit in the street.
+Walter's brother Robert, who was on the road as a responder in the city, tells his family about the reports he made on the considerable destruction in Rostock, and that the Selters water factory in the neighborhood has burnt down.

-The Dane Sven Sörensen, an employee in the father's office, was arrested by the Gestapo for tracing successful bombings on a city map.
-Mother Grete goes to the Gestapo to get him released.
-He was released shortly afterwards and moved into the Kempowski family's apartment because his own apartment was destroyed by the bombing.
+Sven Sörensen is a Danish employee in the father's office.
+He is arrested by the Gestapo for tracing successful bombings on a city map.
+Grete goes to the Gestapo to get him released, which happens shortly afterwards.
+He moves into the Kempowski family's apartment because his own apartment was destroyed by the bombing.

-When Father Karl, who is a first lieutenant in the Wehrmacht comes home during vacation from the front, there are tensions in the family at first, which eventually calm down.
-Since Walter's achievements in school have deteriorated considerably, it is decided that he has to go to the very strict Anna Kröger, called Aunt Anna, to tutor.
+Walter's father Karl is a first lieutenant in the Wehrmacht, the German military.
+When he comes home from the front on leave, there are initially tensions in the family, which eventually calm down.
+Since Walter's achievements in school have deteriorated considerably, it is decided that he has to go to a tutor, the very strict Anna Kröger, called Aunt Anna.